5 Common First-Time SEO Mistakes and How To Fix Them

 5. Ignoring User Experience

 If your website has a high bounce rate, that is going to count against you.
-Keep your customers engaged with videos, images, and easy to navigate content.
-Your site should be laid out in an intuitive format so that people don’t land on your site, get confused, and immediately get out of there.
+Keep your customers engaged with videos, images, and easy-to-navigate content.
+Your site should be intuitive, so people don’t land on your site, get confused, and immediately abandon it.

 Expert SEO Support

-If you found yourself guilty of any of the mistakes listed above, fear not, they are easy fixes that can yield great results over time.
-Between keywords, content, metadata, and user experience, it can feel very overwhelming to the untrained SEO eye.
+If you see yourself in any of the mistakes listed above, fear not; they are easy fixes that can yield great results over time.
+Between keywords, content, metadata, and user experience, it can all feel very overwhelming to the untrained SEO eye.
 If you’re looking for a little help, give us a call.
-Here at Boxwood, we specialize in helping small to mid-sized businesses create new connections and reach their goals through time-tested SEO in-board strategies.
+Boxwood specializes in helping small to mid-sized businesses create new connections and reach their goals through time-tested SEO inbound marketing strategies.